Lake Brownwood State Park

 There is another trail at Lake Brownwood State Park called Nopales Ridge Trail that is 2.89 miles long, but it was getting late in the day, and we were too tired for another hike.
 We will certainly add it to the itinerary of our next trip to Lake Brownwood State Park.

-After a day on the trails, we drug our tired bodies back to our campsite.
+After a day on the trails, we dragged our tired bodies back to our campsite.
 The Indian Princesses were everywhere.
 They were running around, riding their bikes, and having fun while their fathers prepared a big evening celebration around a central bonfire.

 After dinner, we built a small fire at our campsite, ate s'mores, and sat by the fire until the last ember burned.
 It was a perfect night for star-gazing - no moon.
 I'm sure the YMCA group will never forget this fine September evening.

 I woke up at 4 am, remembering the fish cleaning station, and decided to fish for a while before we packed up and headed to our next destination, Possum Kingdom State Park.
-I tried several artificial lures and worms but no luck.
+I tried several artificial lures and worms, but no luck.
 I didn't catch any fish that day, but if I hadn't woken early, I would have missed the magnificent sunrise!

 ~ Matt